 That long passage is stark and clear.
 He was the Son before creation, that is, before his earthly birth.
 Evidently, the editors of the Nestle-Aland Greek text believes that verses 15-20 should be indented because it may be an early hymn.
 The titled question has been answered.
 Jesus never “became” the Son of God.
 He was always the Son, eternally the Son.

 2..
 On earth (this section is not in dispute, so we don’t need to spend much time here)

 As noted, Luke 1:35 says that he shall be called the Son of God (implied: he was not the son of Joseph, but Jesus’s conception was of God).
 People calling him the Son of God ≠ His being the Son of God before creation.
-Luke 1:35 is written for the people’s perspective.
+That is, Luke 1:35 was written for the people’s perspective.
 He will be called the Son of God after his baptism–even Satan calls him the Son of God after Jesus’s baptism (Luke 4:1-13).
-Actually, Satan says if you are the Son of God.
-Satan’s witness is to degrade him–if you are.
-So whether the people or Satan call him the Son of God during his ministry, other Scriptures testify that he was the Son of God before he was born.
+But does this mean he was never the Son of God before his baptism?
 Gabriel was simply informing his mother of his calling and destiny.
 We should not let people’s limited perspective guide the eternal perspective.
 We should not let Luke 1:35 dominate all other verses, as if it settles the matter.

 All of the verses work together to reveal who he was from eternity past to eternity future.